Requirements for the MPhil Degree

 The degree of Master of Philosophy (MPhil) is conferred upon a student who has fulfilled all PhD requirements except the dissertation.
 Study for the MPhil is full time only.

-For conferral of the M.Phil., the Graduate School requires the completion of all requirements for the M.A. degree (or two Residence Units of advanced standing), plus four additional Residence Units earned at Columbia.
+For conferral of the MPhil, the Graduate School requires the completion of all requirements for the MA degree (or two Residence Units of advanced standing), plus four additional Residence Units earned at Columbia.
 Through course work and qualifying examinations, each student must demonstrate that a satisfactory level of competence in the discipline has been achieved.
-Students must complete the instructional requirements for doctoral students, and are responsible for any language or other special requirements; students should consult their Director of Graduate Studies for the specific requirements of each program.
+Students must complete the instructional requirements for doctoral students, and are responsible for any language or other requirements specific to the program; students should consult their director of graduate studies for the particular requirements of each program.

 Students are required to complete all work and receive grades for all courses with the mark of Incomplete (IN) or Credit Pending (CP) before receiving the MPhil, whether or not the course is a requirement for the degree.